vigneshmj1997/local-wake/README.md

 Optional arguments:
 - `--duration` (default: 3) - Duration in seconds
 - `--no-vad` - Skip Voice Activity Detection silence trimming
+- `--buffer-size` (default: 2.0) - Audio buffer size in seconds
+- `--slide-size` (default: 0.25) - Step size in seconds for the sliding window

 Alternatively, you may use any recording tool of your choice.
 However, make sure that appropriate preprocessing is applied - specifically, silence must be trimmed from the recordings to achieve proper detection performance.
 A simple example of recording on Linux is:
 ```